-Through the 2019 stakeholder process, a new Short Term Reliability Process ("STRP") was developed and approved.
-The STRP was approved by the NYISO Board in January 2020 and filed with FERC in February.
+A new Short Term Reliability Process ("STRP") was developed and approved as part of the 2019 stakeholder process.
+The STRP was approved by the NYISO Board in January 2020 and accepted by FERC in April.
 The STRP builds on the existing Generator Deactivation process by evaluating and addressing Reliability Needs on the BPTF resulting from Generator Deactivations as well as resulting from other changes on the electric grid, such as load and transmission changes.
 The STRP will address these impacts in a new quarterly Short-Term Assessment of Reliability ("STAR").